Saturday, November 16, 2024

 I will benefit some from a Trump presidency.
 Hopefully, my taxes will be cut and my retirement portfolio will grow.
 Of course, I wouldn't put it past Trump (and Vance) to raise taxes on me, since I am a single, childless, older woman.
 I think immigration needs to be reined in, but not in the draconian way that Trump proposes.
 I'm in favor of a wall.
 On the other hand, why don't we just keep the migrant children?
 Vance wants to pay people to have children.
 Why pay when they're being delivered to our door step?
 Oops!
 I forgot.
 Migrant children aren't white.
 Immigration was fine when it was white Europeans.

 I am disappointed in the American people.
 Very disappointed.
 I am disappointed that women don't realize what this administration means to them -- a lessening of hard fought rights.
 Cuts to programs that benefit children and families.
 I am disappointed in farmers.
 This administration plans a trade war against China.
 Guess who that affects the most?
-What if Trump appoints Kennedy to the Secretary of Ag position?
-There's rumbling of that in the press.
-I won't have sympathy for farmers when these things happen.
+What if Trump appoints RFK, Jr. to the Secretary of Ag position?
+He's an anti-vaccine, anti-science radical.
+Trump has promised him a prominent role in his administration.
+I won't have sympathy for farmers when/if these things happen.

 Many people probably voted for Trump/Vance because of their positions on abortion.
 Pro-lifers don't care about human life.
-They care about controlling women.
-If they cared about human life, they'd have more compassion for single moms, foster kids, addicts, LGBTQ, poor people, and refugees.
+They want to control women.
+If they cared about human life, they'd have more compassion for single moms, foster kids, addicts, LGBTQs, poor people, and refugees.
+They'd lambast men for spreading their seed, but taking no responsibility for the lives they create.
 They wouldn't support the death penalty.
-About 60 percent of Christians voted for Donald Trump.
+Eighty percent of white evangelical Christians voted for Donald Trump.
 I don't want to be a Christian anymore.
 How can you be a Christian and support someone like Trump?
 I guess it proves the assertion that the Bible is racist and Christians are white supremacists.
 I believe in God and Jesus, but organized religion is not for me.

 I'm not a crazy environmentalist, but there's no denying climate change.
 The science is sound.
 I'm concerned about the consequences of reversing some of the current environmental policies and ignoring climate change for four more years.
 Vance likes to say that as a single childless person I don't have much stake in the future.
 Well, it's his children and grandchildren that will have to live in this world of rising temperatures and extreme weather events -- not me!
 Justice, I guess.

 Can we survive 4 more years of Donald Trump.
 He's old.
-He might die or lose his mental capacity (like Biden did -- funny how Republicans were concerned about Biden's age, but not Trump's!).
+He might die or lose his mental capacity like Biden did.
+Funny how Trump Republicans were concerned about Biden's age, but not Trump's!
 Maybe the next gunman will have better aim.
-Unfortunately, I dislike Vance just as much.
+Who else thinks that at least one of the attempts on Trump's life was staged?
+Unfortunately, I dislike Vance almost as much as Trump, though I don't think he sees himself as a dictator.
 Columnist George Will once wrote that we can survive 4 years of any president.
 But he wrote this before the likes of Donald Trump.
-I'm curious what he has to say today.
+I'm curious what he has to say today. [read his 11/7/24 column here].

 Friday, November 01, 2024